McKay correspondence, cohomological Hall algebras and categorification: Introduction

-\subsection{Betti numbers and restricted Kac polynomials}
+\subsubsection{Betti numbers and restricted Kac polynomials}

-As a corollary, Theorem \ref{thm:maintwo} yields an explicit formula for the Betti numbers of the stack $\bfCoh_\mu^{\omega\textrm{-}\mathsf{ss}}(Y)$ using the results of \cite{Points_nilpotent,Davison_integrality,Motivic_DT_McKay} which relate the Betti numbers of the moduli stack of finite-dimensional representations of the preprojective algebra of a quiver to the Kac's polynomial of the same quiver.
+By using Theorem \ref{thm:maintwo} and the characterization of the generating function of Betti numbers of moduli stacks of semistable representations of the preprojective algebra via a plethystic exponential involving the corresponding \textit{Kac's polynomial} given e.g. in \cite[\S1.8.2 and \S.19]{Davison_integrality}, we obtain an explicit formula for the Kac's polynomial $a^{\zeta\textrm{-}\mathsf{ss}}_{\calQ, \bfd}(t)$ corresponding to the stack $\bfCoh_0^{\zeta\textrm{-}\mathsf{ss}}(\Pi_\calQ; \bfd)$, as we shall explain now.